michael-rutledge/.rut_profile/README.md

 1. Run the link script

-    *   `./link.sh`
+    *   If you already have your own dot files that you might care about, back them up.

-    *   If you already have your own dot files, delete them first.
-(They probably sucked anyway.)
+    *   Then run it: `./link.sh`

 1. You are good to go!
 Make any changes you want to customize it.